GaetanCARRE/WebFortify/README.md

 ## License

-This project is released under a standard open-source license.
+This project is released under GNU GENERAL PUBLIC LICENSE Version 3.
 For details, refer to the LICENSE file in the repository.